Nebukam/PCGExtendedToolkit/_sources/doc-clusters/graphs/graphs-delaunay-3d.md

 > Note that the hull is *optimized* and will ignore points that *lie* on the hull but don't mathematically influence it *(i.e collinear/coplanar points)*.
 {: .warning }

----
-# Inputs
-## In
-The input points to generate a Delaunay tetrahedralization from.
-Each input dataset is processed separately and will generate its own tetrahedralization.

----
-# Outputs
-## Vtx & Edges
-See {% include lk id='Working with Clusters' %}